panoskoufodinas-tech/iam-privilege-path-inspector/README.md

 Hidden privilege overlap

 Who This Is For

-Cloud Security Engineers
+Cloud Security Engineers & IAM Auditors

-IAM Auditors

 Red & Blue Teams

 CTOs who want signal, not noise

-Vision & Roadmap
+The IPPI Ecosystem & Roadmap

-IPPI is intentionally small.
+IPPI is the core detection engine.
+It is designed to work in tandem with:

+Cloud-IAM-Trust-Simulator: For modeling theoretical trust transitivity.

+Cloud-IAM-Drift-Architect: For synthesizing findings into architectural risk reports.

-Future ideas (not promises):
+Future ideas:

 Privilege path visualization